phodal/awesome-iot/README.md

 * **[openHAB ★ 2536 ⧗ 0](https://github.com/openhab/openhab)** - a vendor and technology agnostic open source automation software for your home.
 * [openhab 2](https://github.com/openhab/openhab 2) - The open Home Automation Bus (openHAB) project aims at providing a universal integration platform for all things around home automation.
 * [pimatic ★ 313 ⧗ 0](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js
+* [Pimatic ★ 362 ⧗ 0](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js.
 * [PrivateEyePi](http://projects.privateeyepi.com/) - Home Automation and Monitoring Projects for Raspberry Pi
 * [RaZberry](http://razberry.z-wave.me/) - RaZberry brings Z-Wave to the Raspberry PI platform.
 * **[Smart Mirror ★ 1181 ⧗ 0](https://github.com/evancohen/smart-mirror)** - The fairest of them all.
 A DIY voice controlled smart mirror with IoT integration.
-* [Pimatic](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js.

 ## IDE

 * [Angular 2 IoT ★ 10 ⧗ 4](https://github.com/urish/angular2-iot) - is an experimental technology that allows you to program physical hardware (buttons, LEDs, etc.) using Angular 2.
 * [DevIoT ★ 70 ⧗ 1](https://github.com/gepd/Deviot) - Sublime Text plugin for IoT development.
-* [Platformio Atom IDE](https://github.com/platformio/platformio-atom-ide) - The next generation integrated development environment for IoT.
+* [Platformio Atom IDE ★ 108 ⧗ 2](https://github.com/platformio/platformio-atom-ide) - The next generation integrated development environment for IoT.
+* **[Stino ★ 1280 ⧗ 1](https://github.com/Robot-Will/Stino)** -  is a Sublime Text plugin that provides an Arduino-like environement for editing, compiling and uploading sketches.
 * [WyliodrinSTUDIO ★ 25 ⧗ 2](https://github.com/Wyliodrin/WyliodrinSTUDIO) - Wyliodrin STUDIO is a Chrome based IDE for software and hardware development for IoT and Embedded Linux systems.
-* [Stino](https://github.com/Robot-Will/Stino) -  is a Sublime Text plugin that provides an Arduino-like environement for editing, compiling and uploading sketches.

 ## Robotics